easystats/modelbased/paper/paper.md

 ## Marginal means and effects

-The concept of "marginal" in statistical modeling typically refers to the effect of one variable when all other variables are held constant at specific values
+The concept of "marginal" in statistical modeling typically refers to the analysis of the effect of one or more "focus" variables while all other variables are held constant at specific values
 (e.g., their empirical or theoretical average or reference value).
-This in turn in convenient for understanding the effect of a variable in a complex model, where multiple variables interact with each other.
+This in turn is convenient for understanding the effect of a variable in a complex model, where multiple variables interact with each other.

 The `modelbased` package simplifies the extraction of these quantities, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.